nergmada/planning-wiki/docs/readme.md

 In reality, PDDL since it's first incarnation in 1998 has had serious modifications to make it capable of handling the complex tasks we expect of modern autonomous planning and scheduling techniques.

+For more details on PDDL, Planning, the history, the usage and the research, see the guide.

 ## Using This Guide
 This guide splits into three main sections, guide, reference and examples.